-The Pradhan Committee had assessed a requirement of 22 persons for Market Operation (MO) division out of the total 70 persons assessed for a typical State Load Despatch Centre.
-However considering the expanded scope of activities of MO function, it may be inferred that the strength of HR in MO needs to be augmented to 30 persons.
-The above requirement does not cover System Operation, System Logistics and Establishment Services.
-The MO team could be a mix of graduate or diploma holders from varied backgrounds viz. - Electrical Engineering, Instrumentation Engineering, Economics, Commerce, Finance, Accounting, Statistics, Law and Management.
+It may be seen that roughly around 30 persons are required to be deployed to discharge the Market Operation functions with the help of appropriate IT tools.
+These persons would be other than the persons deployed in System Operation and SCADA/IT logistics.
+The MO team could be a mix of graduate or diploma holders from varied backgrounds viz- Electrical Engineering, Instrumentation Engineering, Economics, Commerce, Finance, Accounting, Statistics, Law and Management.
 The personnel must be given adequate exposure in theory and practice of the various electricity market operation activities.
-Certification linked incentives may be given as recommended in the Pradhan Committee.